Draughtboard Shark

 Key Features

-- Broad, flattened head with a very short, blunt snout
+- Broad, flattened head with a short, rounded snout

-- Two dorsal fins, with the first being significantly larger than the second
+- First dorsal fin is significantly larger than the second

 When You’ll See Them